platenio/platen/modules/platen/_docs/markup/details/index.md

 You can completely override the provided style by defining the `styles/markup/_details.scss` file in your [assets folder][h04].

-You can also create a new style module in the `styles/markup` folder and set [sref:`platen.markup.details.style`] in your site configuration to that module's name.
+You can also create a new style module in the `styles/markup` folder and set [sref:`platen.markup.details.style`][c08] in your site configuration to that module's name.
 If you do, omit the leading `_` and trailing `.scss`.
 For example, the name for the style module `assets/styles/markup/_foo.scss` is `foo`.

 <!-- Link References -->
 [01]: mdn.html.element:details